s-beraz/Midterm/README.md

 ```

 ## Submission
-Push changes to Github and submit link to Canvas.
+Create a Repl.it repository from this repo and submit link.